mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 {{</gallery>}}

 I questioned whether there was a market for this.
 Why would anyone buy this device from me?
 It was just a collection of widely available hardware components.
-Maybe one or two customers per week would purchase, so if I made $80 per kit, it would be worth my time packing up and shipping boxes.
+Maybe one or two customers per week would purchase, so if I made $80 per kit, it would be worth my time packing and shipping orders.

 Then, I published [a blog post](/tinypilot/) about it.